espressif/esp-idf/docs/en/api-guides/bootloader.rst

 Sometimes it is desirable to have a way for the device to fall back to a known-good state, in case of some problem with an update.

-To roll back to the original factory firmware and clear any user settings, configure the config item :ref:`CONFIG_BOOTLOADER_FACTORY_RESET` in the bootloader.
+To roll back to the original "factory" device configuration and clear any user settings, configure the config item :ref:`CONFIG_BOOTLOADER_FACTORY_RESET` in the bootloader.

 The factory reset mechanism allows to reset the device to factory settings in two ways: